Employment Rights Bill roadmap — what’s changing & when

 Since this is a recent amendment, we wait to see when this new qualifying period is expected to take effect.

-A leading expert on employment law legislation, Joe Shelston is a regular commentator on the Employment Rights Bill with a particular interest and specialism in the evolution of trade union disputes and collective consultation rights.
+A leading expert on employment law legislation, Joe Shelston is a regular commentator on the Employment Rights Act with a particular interest and specialism in the evolution of trade union disputes and collective consultation rights.
 He’s recognised as a “superb lawyer” by The Legal 500.

 Simon Whitehead leads our recruitment and workforce solutions sector team.
 A vastly experienced employment lawyer, Simon advises on a wide range of issues relating to complex labour supply chains which use temporary workers, zero hours employees and self-employed contractors.
 He regularly advises clients on status issues, NMW investigations, TUPE and outsourcing arrangements, as well as regulatory issues relating to the gig economy and the recruitment industry.